tjex/ci-server-g26/README.md

     }
 ```

-Output of a filed build:
+Output of a failed build:
 ![A failed build](img/build-failure.png)

 Output of a successful build: